Are you a freelancer? If so, you are in good company. Last year, almost 40% of the U.S. population did freelance work.

 Just because you don’t work for a large company doesn’t mean you can’t benefit from a tax-advantaged retirement plan.
 Indeed, freelancers often have even more options for saving this way.

-Two self employed retirement options you may want to consider: a traditional IRA (which allows you to contribute up to $5,500 per year in pre-tax dollars if you’re under 50, and up to $6,500 if you’re older) and a SEP IRA (which allows you to contribute up to 25 percent of your income for a maximum of $54,000 per year).
+Two self-employed retirement options you may want to consider: a traditional IRA (which allows you to contribute up to $6,500 per year in pre-tax dollars if you’re under 50, and up to $7,500 if you’re older) and a SEP IRA (which allows you to contribute up to 25 percent of your income for a maximum of $66,000 per year as of 2023).

 As a freelancer, you can often lower your tax liability by deducting expenses that were incurred to operate your business.

-There are a wide range of deductions you may be able to take, including a home office, supplies for that home office, your computer, your car expenses, and possibly even a portion of your monthly cell phone and internet bills.
+There are a wide range of deductions you may be able to take, including some or all of your expenses for a home office, supplies for that home office, business events, advertising, self-employment taxes, and more.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.